csu/gh-streak/README.md

 # gh-streak

-A Python library for fetching GitHub streaks.
+A Python library and API for fetching GitHub streaks.